-Bonds that are rated below Moody's Baa or have an equivalent rating, such as those held by the Portfolio, are classified as non-investment grade.
+Bonds that are rated below Baa by Moody's or have an equivalent rating, such as those held by the Portfolio, are classified as non-investment-grade.
 These bonds carry a high degree of risk and are considered speculative by the major rating agencies.
 Because of the speculative nature of junk bonds, you should carefully consider the risks associated with the Portfolio before you purchase shares.

-To minimize credit risk, the Portfolio normally diversifies its holdings among debt of 150-200 separate issuers, representing many industries.
-As of December 31, 2018, the Portfolio held debt of 206 issuers.
+To minimize credit risk, the Portfolio normally diversifies its holdings among debt of at least 100 issuers, representing many industries.
+As of December 31, 2020, the Portfolio held debt of 222 issuers.
 This diversification should lessen the negative impact to the Portfolio of a particular issuer's failure to pay either principal or interest.